ElBulli auctions culinary past to build its future

 NEW YORK Food lovers who never ate at elBulli, the now-closed, Michelin three-star restaurant in Catalonia, have a chance to buy a piece of the famed Spanish restaurant and dinner with its head chef, Ferran Adria, at an auction to be held by Sotheby's on Friday.

-The New York auction of 625 lots that include trays, cutlery, wine and dinner with Adria is estimated to net up to $768,000, a Sotheby's spokesman said.
+The New York auction of 625 lots that include trays, cutlery, wine and dinner with Adria is estimated to net up to $768,000 (497,473 pounds), a Sotheby's spokesman said.

 "The mission is not only for the kitchen world, but for the creativity world," Adria told Reuters through an interpreter.